Music (Madonna song): Chart performance

 "Music" was also a success in Australia and New Zealand.
 The song debuted at number one on the ARIA Singles Chart, where it stayed for three consecutive weeks and a total of four weeks.
 It was the fourth best-selling single in the country and was certified double platinum by the Australian Recording Industry Association (ARIA) for shipment of 140,000 copies.
-In New Zealand, "Music" debuted at number 33 on the New Zealand Singles Chart, and ascended to the top ten, finally peaking at number one on the week of October 1, 2000.
+In New Zealand, "Music" debuted at number 33 on the RIANZ Singles Chart and ascended to the top 10, finally peaking at number one on the week of October 1, 2000.

 In the United Kingdom, "Music" debuted on the UK Singles Chart at number one with first-week sales of 115,000 copies.
 It faced tough competition with Spiller's "Groovejet (If This Ain't Love)" and beat the latter by 1,000 sales.
 Madonna became the first solo female artist to collect ten number-one singles.
 The song was present on the chart for 24 weeks, and was the 24th best selling release of 2000 in the country.
-The British Phonographic Industry (BPI) certified it gold in July 2013, and according to the Official Charts Company, "Music" is Madonna's 14th best-selling single and sold 415,000 copies in the region as of February 2014.
+The British Phonographic Industry (BPI) certified it gold in July 2013, and according to the Official Charts Company, "Music" is Madonna's 14th best-selling single and sold 510,000 units in the region as of August 2023.
 Making its debut at its peak position of number 8, "Music" charted for a total of 20 weeks in France, before falling out on January 6, 2001.
 On August 31, 2000, "Music" debuted at number two on the Swedish Singles Chart.
 Similarly in Switzerland, the song debuted at number one, and spent 21 weeks in the chart.
-The single's performancein the UK and Europe enabled it to debut atop the European Hot 100 Singles chart, with greatest gaining points on the radio and dance charts.
-It was present in the position for six weeks In Italy, "Music" debuted at the top of the Musica e Dischi charts, spending seven weeks at the number one, of which six were consecutives.
+The single's performance in the UK and Europe enabled it to debut atop the Eurochart Hot 100, with greatest gaining points on the radio and dance charts.
+It was present in the position for six weeks.
+In Italy, "Music" debuted at the top of the Musica e dischi chart, spending seven weeks at number one, six of which were consecutive.